Adam Seelig: Background and Education

-Adam Seelig was born in Vancouver, Canada, to an Israeli father and an American mother.
+Adam Seelig was born in Vancouver, BC, Canada, to an Israeli father and an American mother.

-Seelig's early theatre experience included directorial apprenticeships at the Arts Club Theatre Company in Vancouver and the Tarragon Theatre in Toronto.
+Seelig's early theatre experiences included directorial apprenticeships at the Arts Club Theatre Company in Vancouver and the Tarragon Theatre in Toronto.
 One of his early poems was published in Saul Bellow and Keith Botsford's The Republic of Letters.

-As an undergraduate at Stanford University, Seelig studied English literature with John Felstiner, Marjorie Perloff, and Gilbert Sorrentino, and theatre with Carl Weber, completing a BA in 1998 with a thesis on Samuel Beckett's original manuscripts.
-During his undergraduate studies, he wrote and directed a play entitled Inside the Whale (named after the essay by George Orwell).
+As an undergraduate at Stanford University, Seelig studied English literature with John Felstiner, Marjorie Perloff, and Gilbert Sorrentino.
+He studied theatre with Carl Weber, completing a BA in 1998 with a thesis on Samuel Beckett's original manuscripts.
+During his undergraduate studies, he wrote and directed a play entitled Inside the Whale (named after an essay by George Orwell).
 Seelig also founded an organization known as the "Silly Society of Stanford."

 Directing

 In 2002, Seelig founded the One Little Goat Theatre Company, in New York City and Toronto.
-With the company, he directed dramatic works by poet-playwrights Yehuda Amichai, Thomas Bernhard, Jon Fosse, Claude Gauvreau, Luigi Pirandello, as well as his own plays, which include reinterpretations of classic material.
+With the company, he directed works by poet-playwrights Yehuda Amichai, Thomas Bernhard, Jon Fosse, Claude Gauvreau, Luigi Pirandello, as well as his own plays, which include reinterpretations of classic material.

 Seelig's work focuses on developing poetic theatre.
 This includes the concept of "charactor," which entails the combination of an actor's onstage persona with their offstage nature.
-He also addresses the "prism/gap" between actor and audience, as well as ambiguity.
+He also addresses the "prism/gap" between actor and audience, as well as the ambiguity that exists between them.
 His direction avoids naturalism.

-In 2017, Seelig's direction of Smyth/Williams, a dramatic recounting of a verbatim confession of Russell Williams, was criticized by victims' families.
+In 2017, Seelig's direction of Smyth/Williams, a dramatic recounting of a verbatim confession of Russell Williams, was criticized by the victims' families.